-Individual FD account – For any name change due to marriage, the lady applicant needs to provide a copy of marriage certificate along with a self attested written application for change of name.
+Individual FD account – For any name change due to marriage, the lady applicant needs to provide a copy of marriage certificate along with a self-attested written application for change of name.

-Joint FD account- requesting for change in Bank details: Customer needs to submit a written application duly signed by all holders of the FD account, along with a cancelled cheque of the new bank account with his name printed (if not printed, then bank statement of the same account needed).
+Joint FD account- requesting for a change in Bank details: Customer needs to submit a written application duly signed by all holders of the FD account, along with a canceled cheque of the new bank account with his name printed (if not printed, then bank statement of the same account needed).

-The lock in period for any FD is 3 months, before which the FD cannot be withdrawn.
+The lock-in period for any FD is 3 months, before which the FD cannot be withdrawn.
 For premature withdrawal there are penalty slabs:

 0 -3 mths – FD cannot be withdrawn

 >6 mths – interest payable is 2% lower than the interest rate applicable for the period for which the deposit has run for.
-In case of no interest specified for the period run, interest payable will be 3% lower than the lowest rate at which deposits..
+In case of no interest specified for the period run, interest payable will be 3% lower than the lowest rate at which deposits.

 FD Company does not accept cash payment for creating a Fixed Deposit account.
-Also, deposit account cannot be created through borrowed funds.
+Also, the deposit account cannot be created through borrowed funds.

 Yes, below are the special category rates applicable:

 Senior Citizens (more than 60 years of age, subject to provision of proof of age) – Additional rate of 0.25% p.a.

 When an unlisted company makes either a fresh issue of securities or offers its existing securities for sale or both for the first time to the public, it is called an IPO.
 This paves the way for listing and trading of the issuer’s securities in the Stock Exchanges.